zoharfuchs/redislabs-docs/content/rs/getting-started/creating-database/redis-flash.md

 see the Redis Enterprise Software web console.
 Simply click the **Setup** button to get started.

-Note: Depending on your browser, you may see a certificate error.
-Simply choose "continue to the website" to get to the setup screen.
+{{% note %}}Depending on your browser, you may see a certificate error.
+Simply choose "continue to the website" to get to the setup screen.{{% /note %}}

 ![setup_linux](/images/rs/setup_linux.png?width=600&height=287)